Leo McLeay: Politics

 McLeay was elected to federal parliament at the 1979 Grayndler by-election, following the death in office of Frank Stewart.
 He joined a number of parliamentary committees and in 1982 chaired the subcommittee that delivered the In a Home or at Home report on aged care.
 He was elected chairman of committees in 1986, serving as deputy to Joan Child, and was elected as her replacement upon her retirement in 1989.

 McLeay represented the Division of Grayndler from 1979 until 1993.
 In 1993, the Division of Phillip was due to be abolished, and its sitting member Jeannette McHugh had become a minister and was entitled to a seat.
 Therefore, McHugh transferred to Grayndler, forcing McLeay to transfer to Division of Watson which he held until 2004.

 McLeay was Chair of Committees and Deputy Speaker of the House of Representatives 1986–89, and Speaker of the House 1989–93.
 He, Neil Andrew and Bronwyn Bishop are the only three speakers to be subject to motions of no confidence (which were defeated in all cases on party lines).
-He resigned as Speaker following accusations that he had made a false compensation claim.
+He resigned as Speaker following accusations that he had made a false compensation claim of $65,000 following a bicycle accident.
 This accusation was later shown to be incorrect.
 McLeay was subsequently Chief Government Whip 1993–96 and Chief Opposition Whip 1996–2001.
 He retired at the 2004 election.